 Treacy and Wiersema in their book The Discipline of Market Leaders talked about three values:

 - Value proposition, leading to operational excellence, leading to cost reduction and lower price

-- Value-driven operating model leading to product leadership, innovation and quality
+- Then value-driven operating model leading to product leadership, innovation and quality

-- Value disciplines leading to customer intimacy and excellence in service
+- Lastly, value disciplines leading to customer intimacy and excellence in service

 They argued that no business can succeed by trying to be all three to all customers.